twixuss/simplex/README.md

 ```

 Multi property access example:
-Suppose `vector` is 3d an we accessing 2d portion of it:
+Suppose `vector` is 3d an we're accessing 2d portion of it:
 ```simplex
 vector.xz.length *= 2